 You can’t make this stuff up.

-I hit the road about six days ago due to pressing family matters and I needed a place to stay for a good price.
-I headed to Hotwire.com for a Hot Rate deal.
+I hit the road about six days ago due to pressing family matters and needed a place to stay for a good price so I headed to Hotwire.com for a Hot Rate deal.

-The website offers a list of hotels near your destination but doesn’t tell you the name of the place until you’ve booked.
+The website offers a list of anonymous hotels near your destination and doesn’t reveal the name until you’ve booked.
 The trade-off for the missing info is a great price.

 Like Hotwire, I won’t disclose the name of the hotel I picked but it was in South Tacoma, Washington.
-Probably not the best neighborhood I thought, but why not give it a chance for forty-nine dollars a night?
+Not the best neighborhood, I thought, but why not give it a chance for forty-nine dollars a night?

 I booked it for seven days.
 We left after one.
-Here are ten reasons why:
+Here are eleven reasons why:

-- While you’re waiting in the lobby, the conversation turns to a car prowling – committed by one of the hotel employees.
+- While waiting in the lobby, the conversation turns to a recent car prowling – by one of the hotel employees.

-- Your son, who stayed in the car, has already turned down three drug deals by the time you get the room key.
+- Your son, who stayed in the car, turned down three drug deals by the time you get back with the key.

-- The hotel is next to the freeway.
+- The hotel is located next to a freeway.

-- Someone across the freeway launches leftover fireworks mortars directly over the hotel: really big ones.
+- Someone from across said freeway launches leftover fireworks mortars directly over the hotel: really big ones.